 ZIZYPHUS Overview Information

 Zizyphus is a shrub or small tree.
-The fruit is used to make medicine.
+The fruit is used as food and to make medicine.

-Zizyphus is used for improving muscular strength and weight, for preventing liver diseases and stress ulcers, and as a sedative.
+Zizyphus is used for improving muscular strength and weight, for preventing liver and bladder diseases and stress ulcers, and as a sedative.
 It is also used to reduce constipation and to reduce symptoms of some medications.
-Zizyphus Jujube is also used for various skin conditions including dry and itchy skin, purpura, wounds, and ulcers; digestive problems including lack of appetite and diarrhea; and circulatory problems including high blood pressure and anemia.
+Zizyphus Jujube is also used for various skin conditions including dry and itchy skin, purpura, wounds, and ulcers; digestive problems including lack of appetite and diarrhea; and circulatory problems including high blood pressure, high cholesterol, and anemia.
 Other uses are for diabetes, fatigue, hysteria, anxiety, insomnia, seizures, fever, obesity, cancer, inflammation, asthma and other lung disorders, and eye diseases.
 In newborns, it is used for jaundice (yellowing of the skin).

 In foods, zizyphus is used in a variety of recipes.